albertogasparin/react-magnetic-di/README.md

   ],
 ```

+If you are using Create React App or babel macros, you don't need the babel plugin: just import from `react-magnetic-di/macro` (see next paragraph).

 ### Using dependency injection in your components

 Given a component with complex UI interaction or data dependencies, like a Modal or an Apollo Query, we want to be able integration test it without necessarily test those other dependencies.